mverouden/blogdown-academic/content/post/2022-10-17-matlab-installation-wurclient/index.md

 ## Motivation
 A WURclient desktop or laptop at Wageningen University & Research is not a standard Windows 10 computer.
 WURclients use Windows 10 Enterprise, which has been modified by Facilities and Services Information Technology (FB-IT) among others with respect to installation rights for security reasons.

 WURclient computers at Wageningen University & Research can install "Matworks<sup>&#174;</sup> Matlab" from the Software Center created by the IT department, which is launched by clicking on Start and selecting the "Software Center" tile.
-At the time this post was written the latest version of Matlab<sup>&#174;</sup> in Software Center is `MATLAB R2021b (for NON commercial use only)`.<!-- Currently the latest available version in Software Center is `MATLAB R2021b (for NON commercial use only)`. -->
+At the time this post was written the latest version of Matlab<sup>&#174;</sup> in Software Center was `MATLAB R2021b (for NON commercial use only)`.
+Currently the latest available version in Software Center is `MATLAB R2022b (for NON commercial use only)`.

 {{% callout warning %}}
 Please note **(for NON commercial use only)**!